-• Claims Transmission.
+- Claims Transmission.
 As part of our services provided to physicians, our system will electronically transmit claims for prescription medications dispensed by a physician to many patients' payers for immediate approval and reimbursement.
-Federal law provides that it is both a civil and a criminal violation for any person to submit, or cause to be submitted, a claim to any payer, including, for example, Medicare, Medicaid and all private health plans and managed care plans, seeking payment for any services or products that overbills or bills for items that have not been provided to the patient.
+Federal law provides that it is both a civil and a criminal violation for any person to submit a claim to any payer, including, for example, Medicare, Medicaid and all private health plans and managed care plans, seeking payment for any services or products that overbills or bills for items that have not been provided to the patient.
 We have in place policies and procedures that we believe assure that all claims that are transmitted by our system are accurate and complete, provided that the information given to us by our customer is also accurate and complete.
 If, however, we do not follow those procedures and policies, or they are not sufficient to prevent inaccurate claims from being submitted, we could be subject to liability.
-The HIPAA Transaction Standards, as discussed above, and the HIPAA Security Standards will also have a potentially significant effect on our claims transmission services, since those services must be structured and provided in a way that supports our customers' HIPAA compliance obligations.
+The HIPAA Transaction Standards and the HIPAA Security Standards will also have a potentially significant effect on our claims transmission services, since those services must be structured and provided in a way that supports our customers' HIPAA compliance obligations. - Patient Information.
+As part of the operation of our business, our customers provide to us patient identifiable medical information related to the prescription drugs that they prescribe and other aspects of patient treatment.
+We have policies and procedures that we believe assure compliance with all federal and state confidentiality requirements for handling of Protected Health Information that we receive and with our obligations under Business Associate Agreements.
+If, however, we do not follow those procedures and policies, or they are not sufficient to prevent the unauthorized disclosure of confidential medical information, we could be subject to liability, fines and lawsuits, termination of our customer contracts, or our operations could be shut down.
+Additionally, in the event that the Privacy Standards and other HIPAA compliance requirements change or are interpreted in a way that requires material change to the way in which we do business, it could have a material adverse effect on our business, results of operations and prospects.
+Additional legislation governing the dissemination of medical record information has been proposed at both the state and federal level.
+Such legislation may require holders of such information to implement additional security measures that may require substantial expenditures.
+There can be no assurance that changes to state or federal laws will not materially restrict the ability of providers to submit information from patient records using our products and services.

 - Medical Devices.
 The United States Food and Drug Administration (the "FDA") has promulgated a draft policy for the regulation of computer software products as medical devices under the 1976 Medical Device Amendments to the Federal Food, Drug and Cosmetic Act.
-To the extent that computer software is a medical device under the policy, we, as a manufacturer of such products, could be required, depending on the product, to: - register and list our products with the FDA; - · notify the FDA and demonstrate substantial equivalence to other products on the market before marketing such products; or - obtain FDA approval by demonstrating safety and effectiveness before marketing a product.
+To the extent that computer software is a medical device under the policy, we, as a manufacturer of such products, could be required, depending on the product, to: - register and list our products with the FDA; - notify the FDA and demonstrate substantial equivalence to other products on the market before marketing such products; or - obtain FDA approval by demonstrating safety and effectiveness before marketing a product.